CYarros10/vertex-ai-genops-on-airflow/README.md

 # Next Steps

-Stay tuned for additional Vertex AI support in Airflow.
+Stay tuned for additional Vertex AI Operator support in Airflow.
 There are new LLM features released every day.

+Feel free to check out [samples/](samples/) for inspiration to integrate generative AI into your Airflow DAGs.